Samedis-care/react-components/docs/FormEngine.md

 +            validate: (value, values) => {
 +                if (value !== "valid") return "Value is not 'valid'!";
 +                return null; // no validation errors
 +            },
++            onChange: (value, model, setFieldValue) => { // optional on change hook
++                // you can modify the model itself in here, useful for e.g.: implementing conditional enums
++            },
 +            customData: null,
 +        },